 Here we consider the region $D_R^b \subset (\mathcal{M}^2,\alpha_{ij})$ with boundary $\partial D_R^b = \gamma_b \cup C_R$, where $C_R$ is defined as before.
 The curve $\gamma_b$ denotes straight line with trajectory $r = b/\sin\phi$, extending from the source $S$ to the point $O_b$ in the asymptotic region, as shown in Fig.~\ref{XuWei_sl}.

-The region $D_R^b$ shares exactly the same topology and geometry as $D_R$ discussed in the Sec.~\ref{Gibbons-Werner-Formula}.
-Noted that $\gamma_b$ is not a geodesic of $(M^{2},\alpha_{ij})$, hence $k_g(\gamma_b)\neq 0$.
+The region $D_R^b$ shares exactly the same topology and geometry as $D_R$ discussed in Sec.~\ref{Gibbons-Werner-Formula}.
+Note that $\gamma_b$ is not a geodesic of $(M^{2},\alpha_{ij})$, hence $k_g(\gamma_b)\neq 0$.
 Applying the Gauss--Bonnet theorem \eqref{GBT} to region $D_R^b$, we obtain:

 As $R \to \infty$, setting $\phi_S=0$ and $\phi_{O_b}=\pi$, we have $\psi_S+\psi_{O_b}\to\pi$ and $k_g(C_R)\,dt \to d\phi$.
 In this limit, the above equation becomes

 which further implies